unchartedsoftware/aperture-tiles/docs/documentation/generation/readme.md

 ######Calculating Custom Aggregation Methods

-Lines 66-80 are used to calculate the minimum and maximum values and write them to the metadata by level.
-These sections enable you to perform analytics over the whole data set, such as averages.
+Lines 66-80  of `TwitterTopicBinDescriptor` are used to calculate the minimum and maximum values and write them to the metadata by level.

 ```scala
 def defaultMin: JavaList[TwitterDemoTopicRecord] = new ArrayList()